 It’s natural to want to find nice gifts for teachers.
 After all, they spend six-plus hours a day, five days a week with your child.
-But this year, instead shopping, why not encourage the kids to make or do something special?
+But this year, instead of shopping, why not encourage the kids to make or do something special?
 After all, teachers say heartfelt gifts are their favorites (honest!).

 Pay it forward

 But it wasn’t always something she needed.
-Holiday gifts could add up to a lot of popcorn tins, mugs, and other trinkets.
+Holiday gifts could add up to a lot of popcorn tins, mugs and other trinkets.
 So Debien began to brainstorm ways her students could pool efforts to give a gift to serve others.

-Last year, she suggested her students donate to Maybury Farm in Northville.
-Kids gave money to "adopt" animals there; through their collected funds, Debien was able to sign up to provide food and care for a bunny, a sheep and a goat.
+She suggested her students donate to Maybury Farm in Northville.
+Kids gave money to “adopt” animals there; through their collected funds, Debien was able to sign up to provide food and care for a bunny, a sheep and a goat.

 “I let the students vote on which animals we should adopt,” says Debien.
 Later in the school year, students took a field trip to the farm to visit “their” animals.

 While Debien appreciates her students’ desire to get her something special, she says the best holiday gift is something that the student has created.
 That’s right.
 No expensive gift basket, no pricey gift certificate; just a card made with crayon and paper.

 “I don’t think any teacher can really express how much they love receiving those cards,” says Debien.
 “Getting something students created on their own, that shows how much they’ve learned.
 I can’t stress enough how much teachers like seeing something they’ve drawn and written.
 It’s a compliment.”

 When students bring in a card, Debien tries to make a big deal out it, thanking the child and hanging it up near her desk for the whole class to see.
 The cards, which usually say something like, “I love you,” “You’re my favorite teacher,” or “You’re the best,” stay up even after the holidays.